 Introduction to Programming

 Within this module you will receive a solid introduction to the foundations of computer programming, you will study code structures and principles, you will prototype, test and bug fix.
 You will investigate flexible configurable systems and receive an introduction to games engines.
-If you have any kind of phobia towards computer science relax, this is about experience and understanding, and you will receive all the support you need to progress.
+If you have any kind of phobia towards computer science relax, this is about experience, understanding, risk taking and having fun.
+You will receive all the support you need to progress.
 If you are already familiar with programming, we have the expertise to help you develop to the next level at a more accelerated pace.

-Within this module you will follow a Bauhaus model and engage and experiment with a number of creative processes and practices.
-You will be encouraged to develop your independent creative capabilities, you will learn about portraiture and life drawing, product and vehicle design, and you will get hands on in the workshop and build physical pieces.
-Throughout this module you will develop design skills and become confident communicating ideas.
-Even if you’re a programmer and have little prior artistic ability, it doesn’t matter, at this stage it’s about the experience and learning the subject area.
+Within this module you will follow a Bauhaus model engaging with a number of creative processes and practices.
+You will be encouraged to develop your independent creative capabilities, you will learn about portraiture and life drawing, product and vehicle design, and get hands on in the workshop building physical pieces.
+Throughout this module you will develop design skills, building confidence to communicate your ideas.
+Even if you are a programmer and have little prior artistic capability it does not matter, at this stage it is about the experience, learning more about the creative process and its application.

 Within this module you will learn the fundamentals of games design, you will study the theory of play, rules and mechanic.
-You will investigate design methods and process, you will conceptualize and build board game prototypes, before testing and polishing toward a professional product.
-The module is rich and fast paced and lays the foundations for the design pathway across the next three years.
+You will investigate design methods and process, you will conceptualise and build board game prototypes, before testing and polishing toward a professional product.
+This module is rich and fast paced and lays the foundations for the design pathway across the next three years.

-This module in essence is a continuation of the visual arts module in the first semester, in that it engages the same design methods and traditional arts practices.
-Only this time the final outputs will be digital.
-The module covers photographic theory, composition, digital image theory, image retouching, pixel and vector art, digital painting, graphical layout and an introduction to 3D modeling.
-The module is rich and fasted paced and the outputs are varied.
-Again if you are a programmer at heart this module offers a very supportive opportunity to understand more about digital arts methods, processes and pipelines.
+This module is in essence a continuation of the visual arts module in the first semester, in that it engages the same design methods and traditional arts practices, only this time the final outputs will be digital.
+The module covers photographic theory, composition, digital image theory, image retouching, pixel and vector art, digital painting, graphical layout and an introduction to 3D modelling.
+The module is rich and fasted paced, and the outputs are varied.
+Again, if you are a programmer at heart this module offers a supportive opportunity to understand more about digital arts methods, processes, and pipelines.

-Entertainment Technology has two strands, firstly the study of entertainment technologies from the past, in the now, and in the future.
-The module aims to position your thinking and understanding of where you fit as a professional, not only in the games arena, but also in a wider digital, creative, media and cultural contexts.
-Within the second part of this module you will experiment and build entertainment prototypes in our maker space, using technologies suck as Raspberry Pi and Arduino to realise your ideas.
+Entertainment Technologies has two strands, firstly the study of technologies from the past, the present, and in the future.
+The module aims to equip you with the foundation knowledge required by a creative digital practionaire, not only in the game's domain, but across the broader digital industries.
+Within the second part of this module, you will conceptualise and build interactive prototypes in our maker space, using technologies such as Raspberry Pi, Arduino and rudimentary Processing to realise your ideas.

 Within this module you will work in production teams to build your first 2D digital game.
-You will engage industry methods within an agile frame-work, to conceptulise, design and prototype and test your ideas.
-We aim to build product and the outputs at this stage are expected to reach a high standard.
-Groups will consist of individuals taking on different roles and we drive with a strong professional work ethic to achieve our goals.
+You will engage with industry methods within an agile framework, to conceptualise, design, prototype and test your ideas.
+We aim to build functional product and the outputs at this stage are expected to reach a high standard.
+Groups will consist of individuals taking on distinct roles, as we drive with a strong professional work ethic to achieve our goals.